If you’ve driven on UK motorways, you will have seen or had the chance to undertake someone.

 If you get issued one of these in your lease car, you need to consider that the ticket will be sent to the registered owner of the vehicle, which is not you.
 The finance provider will either pay the ticket for you and add the cost to your next payment or forward you the ticket.

-For more information, read our guide What Happens If I Get a Ticket in My Lease Car?
+Worried about fines in a lease car?
+Find out exactly how they’re handled in our guide: What Happens If I Get a Ticket in My Lease Car?

 There are some situations where undertaking is allowed on UK motorways.
 Including: